nonomal/librespeed_speedtest/doc.md

 ##### addTestPoint(server)

 Add a test point (multiple points of test)

 * server: the server to be added as an object.
 Must contain the following elements:

-    ```
+    ```jsonc
     {
         name: "User friendly name",
-        server:"http://yourBackend.com/",   URL to your server.
+        server:"http://yourBackend.com/",   // URL to your server.
 You can specify http:// or https://.
 If your server supports both, just write // without the protocol
-        dlURL:"garbage.php"   path to garbage.php or its replacement on the server
+        dlURL:"garbage.php", //  path to garbage.php or its replacement on the server
-        ulURL:"empty.php"   path to empty.php or its replacement on the server
+        ulURL:"empty.php", //   path to empty.php or its replacement on the server
-        pingURL:"empty.php"   path to empty.php or its replacement on the server.
+        pingURL:"empty.php", //   path to empty.php or its replacement on the server.
 This is used to ping the server by this selector
-        getIpURL:"getIP.php"   path to getIP.php or its replacement on the server
+        getIpURL:"getIP.php", //   path to getIP.php or its replacement on the server
     }
     ```